 - Standard – XEP 0313- Message Archive Management

 Used to query and manage the messages and store them for future reference.

-These are some of the tip of the iceberg of XMPP vast application.
+These are some of the tips of the iceberg of XMPP vast application.
 These readymade XMPP chat platform use cases are dynamic and evolve each day as per the new demand in the market.
-Other use cases may be included in future are calendar integration, document editing, personal media editing and so on.
+Other use cases that may be included in the future are calendar integration, document editing, personal media editing and so on.
 Already many big organizations like Apple, Cisco, Nokia, IBM, Sun successfully implemented XMPP technologies.
 Get working on these exciting technologies and reap the real benefits.